 5.a) Whatever EDA software I develop during the summer, outside of your company site and without using your company resources, will belong to me.

 5.b) The sanitized version of whatever training material I develop during the summer, whether or not I do it on your company site and/or using your company resources, will belong to me, and a perpetual non transferable license for use will be granted to your company at no cost.
 "Sanitized version" means removing all proprietary information from the training that belongs to your company.

-This Bronze Level Internship will be available the following ten summers: from Summer 2023 through Summer 2032, inclusive.
+This Bronze Level Internship will be available the following seven summers: from Summer 2026 through Summer 2032, inclusive.